learnery/learnery/README.md

     cd theme
     git commit -a -m 'my important changes' git push origin master
     cd ..
     git add theme
     # DO NOT PUSH!

+### deploying to heroku

-Then you can deploy to heroku:
+You can deploy to heroku:

     heroku create
     git push heroku master